ahmedshaik982/Impact-of-green-house-gases-emission-on-climate-change/README.md

 ### Step 2: Data Preparation
-We combined the temperature dataset with each of the six datasets from GHG emissions data, taking variance, mean, maximum temperatures into consideration.
-We then prepared six fully prepared datasets ready for analysis.
+Combined the temperature dataset with each of the six datasets from GHG emissions data, taking variance, mean, maximum temperatures into consideration.
+Then prepared six fully prepared datasets ready for analysis.

 ### Step 3: Data Analysis
-We analyzed every dataset, including descriptive statistics and distribution plots of temperature features and emissions.
-We calculated the top 10 countries with high emissions of both CO2 and GHG and analyzed sector-wise emissions.
-We also performed correlation analysis, regression analysis, and time-series analysis of temperatures and emissions.
+Analyzed every dataset, including descriptive statistics and distribution plots of temperature features and emissions.
+Also calculated the top 10 countries with high emissions of both CO2 and GHG and analyzed sector-wise emissions.
+Performed correlation analysis, regression analysis, and time-series analysis of temperatures and emissions.

-**Descriptive Statistics and Distribution Plots**
-We first looked at the descriptive statistics and distribution plots of temperature features and emissions for each country.
-We observed that the temperature and emissions data for each country followed a normal distribution.
+**Descriptive Statistics and Distribution Plots** First looked at the descriptive statistics and distribution plots of temperature features and emissions for each country.
+Observed that the temperature and emissions data for each country followed a normal distribution.

 **Top 10 Countries with High Emissions**
-We calculated the top 10 countries with the highest CO2 and GHG emissions.
-We found that China, the United States, and India were the top emitters of both CO2 and GHG.
+Calculated the top 10 countries with the highest CO2 and GHG emissions.
+Found that Japan, China, the United States, and Russia were the top emitters of both CO2 and GHG.

 **Sector-wise Emissions**
-We analyzed sector-wise emissions for each country.
-We found that the power generation sector was the most significant emitter of CO2 and GHG.
+Analyzed sector-wise emissions for each country.
+Found that the power generation sector was the most significant emitter of CO2 and GHG.

 **Correlation Analysis**
-We performed a correlation analysis to investigate the relationship between temperature and emissions.
-We found that the two variables had a negative correlation of 20%.
+Performed a correlation analysis to investigate the relationship between temperature and emissions.

 **Regression Analysis**
-We performed a regression analysis to model the relationship between temperature and emissions.
-We found that there was a significant linear relationship between the two variables.
+Performed a regression analysis to model the relationship between temperature and emissions.
+Found that there was a significant linear relationship between the two variables.

 **Time-series Analysis**
-We analyzed the time-series data of temperatures and emissions to observe any trends and patterns.
-We found that both temperature and emissions had an increasing trend over the years.
+Analyzed the time-series data of temperatures and emissions to observe any trends and patterns.
+Found that both temperature and emissions had an increasing trend over the years.

 ### Step 4: Data Visualization
-We created various visualizations to better understand the data and the relationships between variables.
-We created scatter plots, line plots, heatmaps, and bar charts to visualize the data and observed patterns and trends.
+Created various visualizations to better understand the data and the relationships between variables.
+Also created scatter plots, line plots, heatmaps, and bar charts to visualize the data and observed patterns and trends.

 Dashboard links: